Your credit score and your financial identity affect everything in your life, and you should protect them both. Here’s why and how.

 As for identity fraud, your personal information is under constant threat from global scammers who can empty your bank account in a nanosecond.
 More than 70 million shoppers were affected in 2013 by a major security breach at Target.
 It was bad enough that the company offered those customers three years of free identity fraud monitoring.

-The largest identity protection service, LifeLock, charges $10 to $25 a month, depending on level of service, including whether it’s an individual or family plan.
-AARP identity protection is $9.17 to $24.99 a month for those 50 and older.
-Both offer a free trial period of up to 30 days.
+The largest identity protection service, LifeLock, charges $10 to $30 a month, depending on level of service, including whether it’s an individual or family plan.
+AARP identity protection offers a free 14-day trial, then charges begin at $13 per month or $110 annually for individuals 50 and older.
 The AARP plan includes lost-wallet protection and court records monitoring.